Policy Pros

 1. Tailored consultations: Our specialists provide bespoke consultations to understand your unique business needs, identifying the specific policies you need to stay compliant with current and incoming legislation.

-2. Custom policy creation: We develop tailored policies covering Human Resources, Health and Safety, Data Protection, IT Security and more, ensuring they comply with 2025/2026 regulations including the Employment Rights Bill 2025.
+2. Custom policy creation: We develop tailored policies covering Human Resources, Health and Safety, Data Protection, IT Security, and AI governance, ensuring they comply with 2026 and 2027 regulations including the Employment Rights Act 2025 and the Fair Work Agency enforcement regime.

 Get in touch today to see how we can support your needs.